by Ron Orcajada, disaster assistance response team member

 When Typhoon Bopha hit the town of Baranga in the Philippines in late 2012, I was deployed to assess the damage and see how Samaritan’s Purse could help.
 The destruction was far-reaching.

-Bopha hit around 6 a.m. in the morning, and the people living in the region experienced two to three hours of unbounded fury.
+Bopha hit around 6 a.m. and the people living in the region experienced two to three hours of unbounded fury.
 Winds were 172 miles per hour; they toppled trees, tore off roofs, and even worse, toppled entire homes.
 All the schools and countless buildings were destroyed.

 While I was there, I met a ten-year-old girl named Kim.
 The child described how she fought the elements to survive, crawling on her knees to her grandmother’s home amidst whirling debris and falling trees to reach shelter.